Teamkiller324/StatsMe/README.md

 Plugin natives (Natives can be used on other plugins for specific checks or such.

-Plugin forwards (Forwards is fired as soon the event occured, example: stats command was fired would be StatsMe_OnClientStatsCommand).
+Plugin forwards (Forwards is fired as soon an event occured, example: stats command was fired would be StatsMe_OnClientStatsCommand).

 Achievements.
 (Earn achievements by doing the objective such as 25 headshots or 5 airshots, etc).